-I am a fully qualified Person-Centred Counsellor providing Face-to-Face and Online Counselling for Adults and Young People aged 18 and over.
+I am a fully qualified and Accredited Person-Centred Counsellor providing Face-to-Face and Online Counselling for Adults and Young People aged 18 and over.

 With a gentle approach, I aim to offer you a safe, confidential and non-judgemental space to explore and work through any issues you are going through at a pace suited to you and your needs.